Commercial, Business, and Labor Law Courses

 Contracting and Business Strategy

 This seminar focuses on how to negotiate, structure, and govern contracts from both a legal and a business (strategy) standpoint.
 It focuses on how to choose a contracting partner, devise a negotiation strategy, and structure not only the core legal terms you have studied before, but also the key work-a-day contract provisions that make business relationships successful.
 Discussion will focus on how to best facilitate commercial cooperation, encourage product and process innovation, and structure value creating deals.
 Emphasis is placed on the role that nonlegal mechanisms and business considerations play in contract governance and management as well as on the limits of the legal system in many contractual settings.
 Students will work sometimes individually, but often in teams (always with the option to note their disagreement with their team in the team journal), to complete assignments based on case studies of real deals and will write both individual and group based memoranda.
 There is no exam.
 Grading is based on individual and team work (oral and written) as well as class participation.
 Students will have the opportunity to advise a live client on a deal, advise inside counsel on an outsourcing deal, and get feedback on a crisis management project from a leading consultant and a seasoned general counsel.
-LLM Students who were enrolled in Contracts for LLMs with Prof. Bernstein need instructor consent to bid on this class.
+LLM Students who are enrolling in Contract Law for LLM Students with Prof. Bernstein need instructor consent to bid on this class.

 Previously: